d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

   net.add(tf.keras.layers.Flatten())
   net.add(tf.keras.layers.Dense(10, activation='softmax'))
   return net
-# Recall that we define this as a function so we can reuse later
+# Recall that we define this as a function so we can reuse later and run it
-# and run it within `tf.distribute.MirroredStrategy`'s scope to
+# within `tf.distribute.MirroredStrategy`'s scope to utilize various
-# utilize various computational resources, e.g. GPUs.
+# computational resources, e.g., GPUs.
 def net():
   net = block_1()
   net = block_2()